Recipes ยป Cheesecake Cookie Bars (Easy No-Fuss Recipe)

 3. To make the cheesecake filling, combine the cream cheese and sugar together and mix until smooth.
 Add the egg, milk, lemon juice, and vanilla extract and beat until smooth.

-4. Assemble the cookie bars by smoothing the cheesecake filling over the top of the baked crust with the filling.
+4. Assemble the cookie bars by smoothing the cheesecake filling over the top of the baked and cooled crust with the filling.
 Sprinkle the reserved cookie crumble over the filling and bake.

 Side view of a bar of Cheesecake Cookie bars showing a graham cracker crust, cream cheese filling, and crumble top that\'s been cut with a fork also on a white plate.
 A cup of coffee sits in the background next to the pan of cookie bars.